Article date 28 July 2011

 A Crossrail service providing access to Central London from AI.

-Underground services Jubilee and Metropolitan line running from AI as express services towards Marylebone, then connecting onto existing Underground lines (footnote 7).
+Underground services Jubilee and Metropolitan line running from AI as express services towards Marylebone, then connecting onto existing Underground lines (note 7).

 Shuttle service to Heathrow from AI.
 Also possible light rail with many stops within the Heathrow complex, not requiring full rail infrastructure, with possible inspiration from the tram-train pilot in Sheffield.